-Drying your laundry over your doors is a quick way to get some air around your bedsheets if you don’t have a garden or tumble drier, but it does come with its drawbacks.
+Drying your laundry over your doors is a quick way to get some air around your bedsheets if you don’t have a garden or tumble drier, but it does have drawbacks.
 It can cause mold to grow inside your doors over time.
-Spin it on the highest setting you can on your washing machine and drape over the tops of the doors.
-Make sure you wipe the tops of the door clean first and wipe them before hanging them every time.
+Spin it on the highest setting you can on your washing machine and drape it over the tops of the doors.
+Make sure you wipe the tops of the door clean first and wipe them before hanging them.

 2. The wardrobe door

 This is a similar way to dry your sheets as the over-the-door method, and it comes with the same warnings as a standard door.
 Ventilate the room well and be careful not to trap moisture in your wardrobe; this could cause your clothes to go moldy!

 If you are drying bed sheets on the radiator, run your machine for an extra two spins, and hang them over the radiators!
 Giving them an extra spin once they have been washed should speed up the drying time when you put them on the radiator.
 Switch the sheets around every 30-45 minutes to speed up the drying time.

 Make sure the room is well ventilated to prevent mold.

 Be careful if you are hanging clothes next to wallpaper, as the dampness can cause the wallpaper to peel where your clothes have been hanging.
 You can buy a special radiator hanging rail like this one which may help to prevent the problem.
 Pillowcases and fitted sheets are an appropriate size to dry on the radiators and dry quicker than a king-size duvet cover!